 Stage IIIB tumors are treated the same way unresectable IIIA cancers are treated, with concurrent chemoradiotherapy.
 For a select few patients postinduction chemoradiotherapy, surgery might be an option.
 The trials on the survival of patients with IIIB tumors also included inoperable IIIA tumors; therefore, the survival in IIIB patients is not known.

 Stage IV disease is considered incurable, and therapy is aimed at improving survival and alleviating symptoms.
 Only 10% to 30% of patients respond to chemotherapy, and only 1% to 3% survive 5 years after diagnosis.
 Single or double drug-based chemotherapy is offered to patients with functional performance status.
-There is a small survival benefit with chemotherapy.
+There is a small survival benefit from chemotherapy.

 In highly select patients, non-squamous NSCLC without brain metastasis or hemoptysis might benefit from the addition of bevacizumab, a vascular endothelial growth factor (VEGF) inhibitor.